JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/using-packages-from-npm.md

 type: tutorial
 layout: tutorial
 title:  "Using packages from npm"
-description: "How do we use npm packages from a Kotlin/JS Gradle project and how do we interact with them from Kotlin?"
+description: "How to use npm packages from a Kotlin/JS Gradle project and how do we interact with them from Kotlin."
 authors: Sebastian Aigner
 date: 2020-02-23
 showAuthorInfo: false